mdscheuerell/muti/README.md

     ##  [8,]   3 0.7183452 0.7091359
     ##  [9,]   4 0.4081389 0.8035495

-### Ex 4: correlated variables as symbolic with normalized MI.
+### Ex 4: Correlated variables as symbolic with normalized MI

 Same as Ex 2 with MI normalized to \[0,1\].
 In this case MI'(*X*,*Y*) = MI(*X*,*Y*)/sqrt(*H*(*X*)\**H*(*Y*)).